ivo-toby/contentful-mcp/README.md

 })
 ```

-This tool lists all available content types in your Contentful space's GraphQL schema, helping Claude understand what content is available to query.
+This tool lists all available content types in your Contentful space's GraphQL schema, helping the LLM understand what content is available to query.

 #### 2. Get Content Type Schema